sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### Not if only one instance of your app is running.

-Note: When that instance is down, or restarting, it's unavailable.
-And if it goes down hard, any in-flight requests when are toast.
-Some operations can still trigger uncaught exceptions.
-Or just because an error is caught by a domain doesn't mean you can always keep going.
-You might not be in a state that you can recover from.
-It might be safer to let this process die -- but what then?
+Note: When that instance is down, or restarting, perhaps due to re-thrown or uncaught error or deploy/upgrade, it's unavailable.
 What about the time between when this process dies and its successor comes up?
+That's downtime.

 This brings us to #3...